 Empty Sky consists of two 30-feet high steel structures and uses a combination of lighting and depth illusion to draw your attention the void in the sky left by the attack.
 Between the structures is a list of names and other information about the victims.

-After a couple hours we were feeling somber, hot, and hungry, so my friend took me to City Diner for lunch.
+After a couple hours we were feeling somber, hot, and hungry, so we stopped by City Diner for lunch.
 We split two different local specialties; the open-faced cheese-smothered corned beef/pastrami Reuben, and the infamous Jersey Devil Melt.

 This fluffy croissant is loaded with spicy deviled egg salad, cheddar cheese, and New Jersey’s pride and joy, Taylor Ham.
-Also known simply as “pork roll,” Taylor Ham is a lot like thinly sliced bologna that is browned and slightly crisp on both sides.
+Known also as “pork roll,” Taylor Ham is a lot like thinly sliced bologna that is browned and slightly crisp on both sides.

 Miles better than spam and grocery bologna, but still not real ham.
 The Reuben was delicious, of course.